Agua de Jamaica Recipe (Hibiscus Iced Tea)

 - Stir continuously for one minute while the mixture boils.

-Remove from heat, and let steep for two hours.
+- Remove from heat, and let steep for one and a half to two hours.

-Strain the mixture, pressing the leaves so all the juice squeezes out.
+- Strain the mixture, pressing the leaves so all the juice squeezes out.
 Discard the flowers.
 Taste.
 If it is too tart for your taste, add more water and/or sugar to correct for tartness and sweetness.
-Lemons and limes also add a very nice tang.
-This drink is served cold, transfer to a pitcher and refrigerate before serving.
-Makes 6 servings.

 Serve agua de jamaica as a substitute for regular iced tea.
 Hibiscus flowers are rich in Vitamin C. Dried hibiscus flowers may be tough to find, but they are more and more available in bulk at health food stores.
 (In Austin, they are available inexpensively at HEB grocery stores) Look for them near bulk coffee and teas, or order hibiscus flowers online

 In America, this drink is very similar to Red Zinger herbal tea, but do try using the real hibiscus leaves.
 The difference in taste is significant.